 Just like people and animals, plants need water and food in order to grow.
 Because plants use sunlight to create their own food–a process called photosynthesis–they also need enough sunlight to be able to thrive.
 Plants also have roots at their base which both absorb and store water and nutrients found in the soil.
 The middle portion of a plant, the stem, acts as both the “body” of the plant, providing support, and it also helps move water and nutrients between the roots and the leaves.
 Good quality soil that allows water and air to flow at the roots allows plants to grow is essential.
 The top layer of soil on the ground, called topsoil, is ideal for gardening.
 Finally, time is an essential element to plant life.
 Gardening takes patience but the wait is worth it.

-How to Start a School Garden
+How to Start a Garden at Your School

 - Get permission from the principal and other staff responsible for maintaining school property.